the-events-calendar/the-events-calendar-category-colors/readme.txt

 ## Screenshots

-1. The Events Calendar Category Colors Settings tab
+1. The Events Calendar: Category Colors Settings tab
-2. The Events Calendar Category Colors in action
+2. The Events Calendar: Category Colors in action
-3. The Events Calendar Category Colors with Legend Superpowers in action
+3. The Events Calendar: Category Colors with Legend Superpowers in action

 ## Changelog